 Upon returning to the US, I was introduced to nautical photographer Onne van der Wal and Stock Newport, his stock photo agency that specialized in nautical images.
 I was fortunate to work for Onne for 6 years, as the manager of the agency, before venturing out on my own as a freelance photographer.

-A pivotal moment for my career came when I photograph my first Eggemoggin Reach Regatta in Brooklin, Maine.
+A pivotal moment for my career came when I photographed my first Eggemoggin Reach Regatta in Brooklin, Maine.
 Over a hundred wooden and classic boats come to this event every summer and sail for three days of racing around the islands on Penobscot Bay.
 I became instantly captured by the culture and beauty of this wood boat scene and quickly moved to Midcoast Maine to be amongst some of the finest wooden boats in the world.
 Never have I felt more at home.

 I still travel far and wide, as I strive to fully capture the moments of each nautical journey in a unique and compelling way, but I will always call Maine my home.